markr-github/benford-election/README.md

 UK_2019.py
-  Generates a figure showing the first digit of the 2019 vote count in each UK constituency for the four largest national parties in each constituency.
+  Generates a figure showing the first digit of the 2019 vote count in each UK constituency for the four largest national parties.

 Allegheny_2020_by_winner.py
   Generates a figure showing the first digit of the 2020 vote count in each precinct in Allegheny